tanuseth14/opnfv-quagga-packaging/README_SUSE11.md

 The package requires a GNU C / C++ compiler of at least version 4.8 to build.
 SUSE 11 SP3 only provides up to 4.7.

+Note: __If you already have a gcc 4.8 or higher, then skip this step__

 The new version of GCC can be built as follows:

 1. Install a either GCC 4.3 or 4.7 (to build the new compiler) from SUSE's provided packages